 Homeless students in the district will have access to the education and other services needed to ensure that an opportunity is available to meet the same academic achievement standards to which all students are held.

-A liaison for students in homeless situations will be designated by the district
+A liaison for students in homeless situations will be designated by the district to carry out duties as required by law.

 CUSTODIAL PARENT/GUARDIAN INFORMATION